Sheryl Albers

-Sheryl Albers (born September 9, 1954, in Baraboo, Wisconsin, died May 25, 2022, in Cottage Grove, Wisconsin) was a Wisconsin legislator and politician.
+Sheryl Albers (September 9, 1954 – May 25, 2022) was an American politician.

 Education

 Sheryl Albers graduated from Baraboo High School in Baraboo, Wisconsin.
 She attended Carroll University from 1972 to 1974; she graduated from Ripon College with a BA in 1976.
 She later attended law school at the University of Wisconsin — Madison, beginning in 1999 and graduating in 2004.

 Farming

 Albers was raised on a family farm that raised mint and soybeans; she worked as a mint / muck farmer from 1972 until 1978.
 She was a dairy farmer from 1978 to 1996.
 Albers also worked in potato agriculture and in retail sales of farm products in these years.

 Albers served on the Sauk County board of the American Farm Bureau Federation and was named Sauk County's Miss Farm Bureau at one point.
 While working in agriculture, she obtained a Pilot license and owned a Teratorn ultra lite aircraft.
 Albers and her first husband Jim Albers were named as "Outstanding Young Farmers" for Sauk County.
 Albers was a founding member of the Sauk County Women in Agriculture (Eagle Bluff Chapter), and was a member of the Wisconsin Mint Growers Association, the Wisconsin Muck Growers Association, and the Wisconsin Drainage Boards Association.

 During her public-sector career, she would become recognized for her knowledge of (and connections within) the agriculture community in Wisconsin.
 She also frequently dealt with issues related to agriculture including land use, zoning, property rights, property taxation, and rural economic development.